NAOMI ARONSON, Ph.D.

 CLAUDIA BONNELL, R.N., M.L.S.

-Ms. Bonnell is Program Manager, Medical Information Services and Coding Services with Medical Policy in the Center for Clinical Effectiveness, joining the team in 1993.
+Ms. Bonnell is Program Manager, Medical Information Services and Coding Services in the Center for Clinical Effectiveness, joining the team in 1993.
 She received her baccalaureate degree in nursing from Ball State University in Muncie, Indiana and her Master of Library and Information Sciences degree from Rosary College in River Forest, Illinois.
 She has completed several Medical Library Association advanced medical reference courses.
 She manages CCE customer relations, and is the Association's medical and dental coding specialist.

 HEATHER M. BROWN, M.D.